Val Thorens, France

 The deluxe rooms offer 32sqm of comfortable and modern accommodation with a double bed and a sofa bed which can accommodate two children.
 These rooms have bathrooms with dual sinks and shower as well as bath.

 The junior suites measure 32-40sqm and offer spacious accommodation for two adults and two children with beautiful slopeside views.
 The junior suites have separate living area with sofa bed suitable for two children and bathrooms with dual sinks and bath as well as shower.

 |Junior Family Suite||

-The Duplex suites are split over two levels.
+The Duplex suites are split over two levels and measure 41sqm to accommodate 2 adults and 2 children.
 On the first floor and there's a spacious living room with sofa bed and a bathroom with shower.
-On the mezzanine there's a bedroom under the roof and an open bathroom with a bath.
-These suites can sleep up to four people.
+On the mezzanine there's a bedroom under the eaves and an open bathroom with a bath.

-The spacious suites are split over two levels.
+The family duplex suites are split over two levels, measure 50sqm and offer accommodation for two adults and four children.
 On the first floor there's a living room, an en-suite double bedroom and a living area with a sofa bed for up to two children.
 On the Mezzanine, a bedroom under the roof and an open bathroom with bath.
-Sleeps up to 6.